-9.2.1 The Local Plan ensures that sufficient deliverable land is available for 9,200 dwellings to meet 96% of the identified objectively assessed housing need for the period 2011-2031.
+9.2.1 The Local Plan ensures that sufficient deliverable land is available for a minimum 7,232 net 9,200 dwellings to meet 96% of the identified the full housing requirement objectively assessed housing need for the period 2011-2031.
 The Local Plan makes allocations for 5,232 dwellings of which 5,192 are expected to be delivered within the plan period to 2031.
 The delivery of housing will be regularly monitored.

-- 9.2.2 The housing allocations identified in policy SA1 and SA3 will provide the majority of the Local Plan housing requirement.
+9.2.2 The housing allocations identified in policy SA1 and SA3 will provide the majority of the Local Plan housing requirement.
 These sites are distributed throughout Wyre where development is not constrained.
-These housing and mixed use allocations provide the only realistic solution to meeting Wyre's housing needs and securing a '5 year land supply' albeit the full housing OAN cannot be accommodated. - 9.2.3 The Local Plan does not apply any phasing requirements to housing allocations in order to provide flexibility and ensure that a 5 year housing land supply is maintained during the lifetime of the Local Plan.
+These housing and mixed use allocations provide the only realistic solution to meeting Wyre's housing needs and securing a '5 year land supply'-albeit the full housing OAN cannot be accommodated.

+9.2.3 The Local Plan does not apply any phasing requirements to housing allocations in order to provide flexibility and ensure that a 5 year housing land supply is maintained during the lifetime of the Local Plan.